 -

-Sign up for a ticket alert : Advance fares normally go on sale 8-12 weeks ahead, the exact period varies.
-If bookings aren't yet open for your date of travel, sign up for an automatic ticket alert at www.thetrainline.com/ticketalert (please let me know if that link stops working) and they'll email you the moment train ticket booking opens.
+Sign up for a ticket alert : Advance fares normally go on sale 8-12 weeks ahead, but it varies.
+If bookings aren't yet open for your date of travel, sign up for an automatic ticket alert at www.thetrainline.com/ticketalert (please let me know if that link stops working), this works for many city pairs and if yours is covered they'll email you when booking opens.
 But don't fall into the 'trap' explained above by buying an expensive Anytime or Off-Peak ticket before cheap Advance fares go on sale.

 Beware of booking too far ahead